 The process of determining what amount of compensation should be provided to an injured person involves a number of assessments by appropriately qualified experts, such as, in the case of a child living with cerebral palsy, a Pediatric Physiatrist (a physician who specializes in the rehabilitation of children), Pediatric Neuropsychologist, Occupational Therapist, Physiotherapist, and Speech-Language Therapist.
 An expert qualified as a Life Care Planner prepares a comprehensive report listing all of the various supports, services, and equipment that will be required to provide for the child for his or her entire lifetime, as well as the associated costs.

-In practical terms, in the context of a birth injury resulting in cerebral palsy, compensation typically includes the following:
+In practical terms, in the context of a birth injury resulting in cerebral palsy, compensation claims typically include the following:

 - Attendant Care: This covers the costs of hiring a support worker during the day and/or night to provide the child with the additional care and support required due to his or her disability, as well as the costs of housekeeping and home maintenance services.

 - Therapy: This includes the costs of all therapy the child may require over his or her lifetime including, for example, physiotherapy, occupational therapy, speech-language therapy, psychological therapy, aquatic therapy, and hippotherapy.